 Part of crafting the perfect business strategy for your company is knowing which metrics to track.
 When it comes to monitoring performance, companies must use KPIs for Finance, or key performance indicators, to gain greater visibility over their company’s progress.

 Our experts at Abacum have put together this list below of the best KPIs to track to support future performance.

-A KPI, or key performance indicator, is a quantifiable measure that helps companies assess how well they achieve their growth objectives and goals.
-KPI reporting can help a business set benchmarks, evaluate performance, identify organizational strengths, and ultimately assess the organization’s overall success.
+A KPI, or key performance indicator, is a quantifiable measure that helps companies assess how well they achieve their growth objectives and strategic goals.
+KPI reporting can help a business set benchmarks, evaluate business performance, identify organizational strengths, and ultimately assess the organization’s overall success.

 In this section, we are going to be breaking down the different metrics by KPI category:

-Also known as OPEX, it measures how much it costs a business to cover its day-to-day operations.
+Also known as OPEX, measures how much it costs a business to cover its day-to-day operations.
 Expenses that are often considered may include inventory costs, payroll, rent, and more.

 The sales growth rate is a critical metric that all organizations need to calculate.
 This KPI allows teams to see the organization’s sales growth over time.
-It is usually owned by the Chief Revenue Officer or Sales leader, and monitored closely by the CFO.
+It is usually owned by the Chief Revenue Officer or Sales leader and monitored closely by the CFO.

 Sales Growth Rate = (Current Net Sales – Previous Net Sales / Previous Net Sales) x 100

 The gross profit margin calculates how much money is left over from revenue after subtracting the cost of goods sold.
 This metric is often used to see whether or not a company is able to pay its operating expenses while having funds left over.